WGLab/biocluster/07 Storage administration.md

  1      1049kB  99.9TB  99.9TB               primary
 ```

-2. create a physical volume which takes up all spaces in `/dev/sdb`:
+2. create a physical volume which takes up all spaces in `/dev/sdb`.
+If pvcreate is not available, do a `yum install lvm2` first.

 ```
 [root@nas-0-0 ~]# pvcreate /dev/sdb1